sqlitebrowser/sqlitebrowser/README.md

 * OSX 10.7 (Lion), 10.8 (Mountain Lion) and 10.9 (Mavericks) are tested and known to work

+It can be compiled to a single executable binary file, similar to other command line utilities.
+Or it can either be compiled to a .app bundle, suitable for placing in /Applications.

+### Compiling to a single executable binary

+This is incredibly easy using [Homebrew](http://brew.sh).
+Just run this command:

+    $ brew install sqlitebrowser

+And you're done.
+A "sqlitebrowser" command should now available in your PATH, and can also be launched through Spotlight.

+### Compiling to a .app bundle

-Building on OSX is simple, but requires SQLite and Qt 4.8.x to be installed first.
-These are the Homebrew steps, though other package managers should
+Building the .app bundle version takes a bit more effort, but isn't too hard.
+It requires SQLite and Qt 4.8.x to be installed first.
+These are the [Homebrew](http://brew.sh) steps, though other package managers should work:
-work:

     $ brew install sqlite --with-functions --without-readline
     $ brew install qt